true-soria/SkittlesSim/README.md

 ## Issue 3: Memory
 This is going to be a fine line to toe.
 We will definitely need to free memory at the end of each sim, but that is going to cost time. a necessary loss.

+# Update 12/3

+## Issue 4: Parallelization
+while many issues have been resolved, the parallelization needs to be worked out.
+You can't parallelize an infinitely looped for loop.
+Will need to look into solutions.